Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 What is THCA?

-Let’s discuss the basics first to ensure we are on the same page.
-What is THCA?
+Let’s start with the basics to make sure we’re all on the same page.
+So, what exactly is THCA?

-THCA (Tetrahydrocannabinolic acid) is one of the main cannabinoids and the non-psychoactive precursor to THC found in abundance in raw cannabis plants.
-By “non-psychoactive,” we mean unlike THC, it won’t get you high— at least not in its raw form.
+THCA, or Tetrahydrocannabinolic acid, is one of the key cannabinoids found in raw cannabis plants, and it’s the non-psychoactive precursor to THC.
+When we say “non-psychoactive,” we mean that, unlike THC, it won’t get you high—at least not in its raw state.
+But here’s where THCA gets interesting.

-But THCA has a trick up its sleeve.
-Once heated (smoking, vaping, or baking), it loses a small part of its molecular structure (the “carboxyl group”) through a process known as decarboxylation.
-This change turns THCA into delta 9 THC, which brings on those psychoactive effects many people are looking for.
+When it’s heated—whether you’re smoking, vaping, or baking with it—it undergoes a transformation.
+It loses a part of its molecular structure (specifically, the “carboxyl group”) through a process called decarboxylation.
+This change converts THCA into delta-9 THC, which is what delivers those psychoactive effects that many users are after.

-And since many cannabis users are looking to partake in THCA in its heated form, you can now see why it’s essential to understand it in relation to drug tests.
-So, if now you’re wondering if THCA will show up on drug tests as THC, don’t worry; we’ll get to that soon!
+Now, since a lot of cannabis enthusiasts are keen on enjoying THCA in its heated form, it’s crucial to understand how it relates to drug tests.
+If you’re curious about whether THCA will show up on drug tests as THC, don’t worry; we’ll dive into that shortly!

 How Long Does THCA Stay in Your System?

-Here’s a quick look at urine tests (the most common type of drug tests) for both light and heavy users:
+On the other hand, if you’re a heavy user, it could stick around for a few weeks.
+Here’s a quick breakdown of urine tests (the most common type of drug test) for both light and heavy users:

-Of course, these are rough estimates.
-Everyone’s system is different, so let’s get into the major factors that affect how long THCA stays in your body.
+Keep in mind that these are just rough estimates.
+Everyone’s body is different, so let’s explore the key factors that influence how long THCA remains in your system.

 Factors Affecting How Long THCA Stays In Your System